Wresting World and WWE Fans Mourn Tragic Death of Shad Gaspard

 WWE has lost one of its finest gems as former star Shad Gaspard passed away recently in a tragic sequence of events.
 The 39-year-old, on May 17, was swimming with his friends and son when the tragic incident took place.

 The ripe current on the Venice beach took both him and his son out to sea.
-While Gaspard asks the lifeguard to save his 10-year-old, the former wrestler went missing soon after.
+While Gaspard asked the lifeguard to save his 10-year-old, the former wrestler went missing soon after.

 A body washed up on the shore on Wednesday and the officials have now confirmed it to be no one else than Gaspard.
 The incident has shocked the wrestling world, with players as well associations paying tribute to the ex-wrestler.